-Does your family suffer from homelessness?
-APS has a program specifically to help your needs!
-The McKinney Vento may have the resources you've been looking for, such as bus passes and free school supplies!
+Does your family struggle with homelessness?
+APS has a department specifically to address some of your needs!
+The McKinney Vento advocates may have the resources you've been looking for, such as bus passes and free school supplies!

 APS provides families with a list of Community Resources in the Aurora area.